kishore15421/assignment/README.md

 .
 To launch the project, type npm start in the terminal

-.open your browser and in the Localhost port you will be able to see the result.
+.open your browser and in the Localhost port you will be able to see the result or else refer the images section in the repositories,images folder